1.30pm – 2pm BST, 1 July 2026 ‐ 30 mins

 Jessie is a deputy editor in chief of the Journal of the Intensive Care Society, associate editor of the British Journal of Hospital Medicine and the lead ICM editor for the Oxford Specialist Handbook of Neuro Anaesthesia and Intensive Care.
 She is an Intensive Care consultant in Plymouth and the Chief Investigator of the NIHR funded DAYDREAM study.

-She has a strong interest in quality improvement and research.
+She has strong interests in quality improvement and research.
 Highlights have included: the publication of the first systematic review looking at the evidence base for analgesic strategies in patients undergoing emergency laparotomy and leading a national awareness campaign, with the RCOA, focused on safeguarding women from the risks of contraceptive failure following sugammadex administration.